Stoke Hundred

-Stoke Hundred is a hundred in Buckinghamshire, England.
-It is situated in the south of the county and is bounded on the east by Middlesex and on the south by Berkshire.
+Stoke Hundred was a hundred in Buckinghamshire, England.
+It was situated in the south of the county, and was bounded on the east by Middlesex and on the south by Berkshire.

 History

 Until at least the time of the Domesday Survey in 1086 there were 18 hundreds in Buckinghamshire.
-It has been suggested however that neighbouring hundreds had already become more closely associated in the 11th century so that by the end of the 14th century the original or ancient hundreds had been consolidated into 8 larger hundreds.
+It has been suggested, however, that neighbouring hundreds had already become more closely associated in the 11th century, so that by the end of the 14th century the original or ancient hundreds had been consolidated into 8 larger hundreds.
 Stoke hundred is one of three hundreds which became collectively known as the Chiltern hundreds around the 13th century, the others being Burnham hundred and Desborough hundred.
-Even before this time these individual hundreds had become possessions of the Crown and were nominally stewarded as a royal bailiwick.
+Even before then, these individual hundreds had become possessions of the Crown and were nominally stewarded as a royal bailiwick.
 The hundreds lost their collective 'Chilterns' title having become separately leased though retaining their individual administrative status as Buckinghamshire hundreds.
-Meanwhile the role of Steward of the Chiltern Hundreds persisted in name only becoming an appointment of the House of Commons.
+Meanwhile the role of Steward of the Chiltern Hundreds persisted in name only, becoming an appointment of the House of Commons.